A unified framework of unitarily residual measures for quantifying dissipation

-\textit{Conclusion.---} This work provides a unified framework for quantifying the effect of dissipation.
+This work provides a unified framework for quantifying the effect of dissipation.
 For this purpose, we introduced the equivalence classes of hermitian operators via unitary transformations and their quotient set.
 We showed that isomorphism exists between the quotient set and a set of real vectors whose components are in non-descending order, and we showed that unitarily residual measure on the quotient set are naturally induced from quantum divergences between density operators.
 Under an appropriate assumption, we showed that the unitarily residual measures inherit the monotonicity and convexity of the original quantum divergences.
 In some examples, the unitarily residual measures can be written as a classical information divergence between probability distributions of sorted eigenvalues of density operators.
-As an application example, we derived speed limits on the unitarily residual measure and purity for the skew-hermitian component of the Hamiltonian in non-hermitian dynamics.
+As an application, we derived speed limits on the unitarily residual measure and purity for the skew-hermitian component of the Hamiltonian in non-hermitian dynamics.
+In addition, we derived speed limits on the unitarily residual measure for the skew-hermitian component of the Hamiltonian and classical dynamical activity in non-hermitian dynamics.
 Further study of the properties of the quotient set and unitarily residual measures would be the focus of our future work.

 \begin{widetext}